UnNude: The Architecture of the Body

 UnNude

-UnNude renews how we look rather than simply showing the body.
-Spanning nineteen years, the series withdraws the face and softens markers of identity; skin becomes line, a fold becomes volume, and shadow becomes a hollow/void.
+UnNude changes how we look at the body, rather than just showing it.
+Made over nineteen years, the series removes the face and softens signs of identity.
+Here, skin becomes a line, a fold becomes volume, and a shadow becomes a hollow space.

-Working in black and white, with hard light and tight framing, the images deliberately unsettle scale: a back hollow reads like a valley; an elbow ridge like an architectural section.
-This loss of orientation turns the body into topography and invites a haptic gaze; grain, fine hairs and high/low-key contrasts bring the surface’s materiality forward (close to what Laura U. Marks calls “haptic visuality”).
+Working in black and white with hard light and tight framing, the images purposefully distort our sense of scale.
+A dip in a back looks like a valley; the ridge of an elbow, an architectural drawing.
+This disorientation turns the body into a landscape and asks for a tactile way of seeing.
+The photograph’s grain, fine hairs, and sharp contrasts make the texture of the surface feel present (similar to what Laura U. Marks calls “haptic visuality”).

-A single-channel video in the installation returns time to the stills: short takes filmed in the same light and pose for each photograph are shown slowed down, so the image’s “graphic breath” becomes visible.
-The print holds form; the moving image reveals life.
-The exhibition sets up a swing between sculpture and cinema, between space and time.
+A single-channel video in the installation brings time back to the still photographs.
+Short clips, filmed with the same light and pose as each photo, are slowed down until the image’s own “breath” is visible.
+The print captures form; the video reveals life.
+The exhibition moves between sculpture and cinema, space and time.

-UnNude does not reject sensuality; it separates it from consumption and turns it into attentive looking.
-Viewers are invited to step away from portrait and identity and to read and measure the images—much as one would study a relief or a plan.
+UnNude does not avoid sensuality; it separates it from the idea of consumption and turns it into attentive looking.
+Viewers are invited to look past portraiture and identity, and instead to read and measure the images as one might study a map or a sculpture.

 Limited Edition.
-Archival pigment prints are available in 5+1 editions.
-They can be acquired on platforms such as Artsper.com and SaatchiArt.com (search: Burak Bulut Yıldırım), or purchased directly via PayPal at 40% below the platform price during the exhibition.
-Info: contact@meryemaydin.co
+Archival pigment prints are available in limited editions of five, plus one artist’s proof (5+1).
+They can be purchased through platforms like Artsper.com and SaatchiArt.com (search: Burak Bulut Yıldırım).
+Prints can also be bought directly via PayPal for 40% less than the platforms price.
+For information, contact: contact@meryemaydin.co

-This comprehensive presentation at Die Akt Galerie, Berlin is the first gallery-level showing of the 19-year project (5–28 September 2025).
+This exhibition at Die Akt Galerie, Berlin, is the first major gallery presentation of the nineteen-year project, running from 5–28 September 2025.